BMMRO-tech/BMMRO/email-templates/new-app-version.md

 Hello BMMRO team,

-we've just released a new version of the BMMRO web app that contains significant changes.
+We've just released a new version of the BMMRO web app that contains significant changes.
-Here are the steps needed in order to get the new version on your browser:
+Here are the steps needed in order to get the new version:

 - If you are using Chrome or Safari browsers on a desktop, or Chrome browser on an Android device: reload/refresh the page, close the tab and open it again.